shabbyrobe/cachet/README.rst

 using the ``Cachet\Cache->set($key, $value, $ttl)`` shorthand.
 The shorthand is equivalent to ``$cache->set($key, $value, new Cachet\Dependency\TTL($ttl))``.

-Without a dependency, a cached item will stay cached until it is removed.
+Without a dependency, a cached item will stay cached until it is removed manually or until the underlying backend decides to remove it of its own accord.

 You can assign a dependency to be used as the default for an entire cache if none is provided for an item: